demisto/content/Packs/Core/Playbooks/playbook-Impossible_Traveler_README.md

 ### Sub-playbooks
 * Containment Plan
-* Impossible Traveler - IP Enrichment
+* Impossible Traveler - Enrichment

 ### Integrations
 This playbook does not use any integrations.